hkirk/I4dab-slides/slides/08 - EfCore Advanced/08-ef-advanced.md

 * Faster development
 * Less repetitive work
     * -> Fewer bugs
-* Keep EfCore code in DAL
+* Keep access to EfCore code in DAL
 * Separation of Concerns
     * Each layer is responsible for one thing - mental model is easier
-    * Having a isolated DAL it is easier to test
+    * Having a isolated DAL is easier to test

 ----